beatrizmaciel/aem-business-practitioner-studies/Exam AD0-E121/exam-ad0-e121.md

 ✔️ Update the IMS configuration

 ❗ O Adobe IMS (Identity Management System) é utilizado para fazer integrações do AEM Cloud com o Adobe Analytics ou o Adobe Target.
 Essas configurações são feitas no Adobe Developer Console.
 [Saiba mais sobre o Adobe IMS aqui](https://experienceleague.adobe.com/docs/experience-manager-learn/foundation/authentication/adobe-ims-authentication-technical-video-understand.html)
+⚠️ IMS (Adobe Identity Management System) configuration typically deals with user authentication and identity management.
+While important for user access, it doesn't directly control access to the AEM web console, so the best answer would be "Update the OSGi configuration": OSGi (Open Services Gateway Initiative) is the underlying framework used by AEM for modular development and runtime.
+OSGi configurations can include settings related to user access and permissions, including access to the AEM web console.
+The Business Practitioner could recommend updating the OSGi configuration to grant access to the AEM web console for the content-authors group without adding users to the administrator's group.

 4 // A customer has a multi-step asset creation workflow process that contains the following
 steps: